Abstract

 Implementation

-To fulfill the design requirements, Cypherock plans to launch its own recovery service called Cypherock Cover in Q3 ‘24.
-It will have two different plans for the user:
+To fulfill the design requirements, Cypherock has launched its own recovery service called Cypherock Cover.
+It offers two different plans for the user:

-2. The Gold plan will cover both PIN recovery and estate recovery.
+The Gold plan covers both PIN recovery and Estate recovery - Upgrade to gold today.

 PIN Recovery